-Level IV Level III Level II Level I In addition to meeting the requirements for Level III Level III is the expected level of performance.
-The teacher continually The teacher consistently The teacher inconsistently The teacher does not use facilitates students' promotes student learning uses-research-based research-based engagement in by using research-based instructional strategies. instructional strategies, nor metacognitive learning, instructional strategies The strategies used are are the instructional higher-order thinking relevant to the content to sometimes not appropriate strategies relevant to the skills, and application of engage students in active for the content area or for content area.
-The learning in current and learning, and to facilitate engaging students in active strategies do not engage relevant ways.
-(Teachers the students' acquisition of learning or for the students in active learning rated as Level IV continually seek key skills. acquisition of key skills. or acquisition of key ways to serve as role models or teacher leaders.) skills. teucher teuuers.)
+Level III Level II Level I Level III is the expected level of performance.
+The teacher consistently The teacher inconsistently The teacher does not use promotes student learning uses-research-based research-based by using research-based instructional strategies. instructional strategies, nor instructional strategies The strategies used are are the instructional relevant to the content to sometimes not appropriate strategies relevant to the engage students in active for the content area or for content area.
+The learning, and to facilitate engaging students in active strategies do not engage the students' acquisition of learning or for the students in active learning key skills. acquisition of key skills. or acquisition of key skills.
+Level III is the expected level of performance.
+The teacher consistently promotes student learning by using research-based instructional strategies relevant to the content to engage students in active learning, and to facilitate the students' acquisition of Level III is the expected level of performance.
+The teacher consistently promotes student learning by using research-based instructional strategies relevant to the content to engage students in active learning, and to facilitate the students' acquisition of